smola/galimatias/README.md

 galimatias
 ==========

-galimatias is a URL parsing and normalizing library written in Java.
+galimatias is a URL parsing and normalization library written in Java.

 Design goals:

-- Parse URLs as browsers do.
+- Parse URLs as browsers do, with optional normalization to RFC 3986 or RFC 2396.
 - Stay as close as possible to WHATWG's [URL Standard](http://url.spec.whatwg.org/).
-In fact, the aprser is largely based on it.
+In fact, the parser is largely based on it.
 - Convenient fluent API with immutable URL objects.
-- Convert to and from java.net.URL and java.net.URI without any error.
+- Interoperable with java.net.URL and java.net.URI.
 - Zero dependencies.

-Non-goals:

-- Be nit-picky about standards if that conflicts with the first goal.
-- Provide networking capabilities.

 But, why?
 ---------